xiaoxianyu-office/mm/Skills/Mechanics/EnderDragonSpawnPortal.md

 ## Description
-Generate the portal of the EnderDragon battle
+Generates the portal of the EnderDragon battle

 ## Attributes